PeterPlaty/rock-climbing/README.md

 - Give a sense of progress every time they move forward

 IMPORTANT TO DO:
-- Push ball in bounds only horizontally (not vertically)
 - Slope touch makes player fall only if *descending*
 - "Tutorial" to teach controls
-- Push ball in bounds properly
 - Press C while bouncing gives extra boost
-- Ball vibrates on the ground, stop it.
 - Audio
 - Add facing to ball placement